AbdulNafay1030/Twitter-Stream/README.md

 - Click on a news row to 'lock' and display on the top panel.
 - Nothing is streaming?
 Check your Twitter credentials again.

-Disclaimer:
-- This is a fork of [https://github.com/itwars/twitter-stream](https://github.com/itwars/twitter-stream)